oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Perhaps a better way to visualize the position of an optimization is to enable the optimization-context tree.
 Read the section about the optimization-context tree to learn more.

-## Abstract methods
+## Indirect calls

-Indirect calls, e.g. virtual method calls or a calls through an interface, appear in the log as calls to abstract methods.
-An indirect call cannot be directly inlined.
-Therefore, profdiff marks calls known to be indirect as `(abstract)`.
+Indirect calls, e.g. virtual method calls or a calls through an interface, cannot be directly inlined.
+Therefore, profdiff marks these calls as `(indirect)`.

-Consider a call to the abstract method `java.util.Iterator.next()`.
+Consider a call to the interface method `java.util.Iterator.next()`.

 ```
-(abstract) java.util.Iterator.next() at bci 19
+(indirect) java.util.Iterator.next() at bci 19
     |_ receiver-type profile
             90.13% java.util.HashMap$KeyIterator -> java.util.HashMap$KeyIterator.next()
              9.51% java.util.Arrays$ArrayItr -> java.util.Arrays$ArrayItr.next()